ajalil-123/alx-project-nexus/README.md

 # 🛍️ E-Commerce Product API

 A Django REST Framework (DRF) powered backend API for managing **e-commerce products**.
-This project is part of the **ALX Backend Course Nexus** assignment and demonstrates modern backend best practices such as authentication, filtering, pagination, and more.
+This project is part of the **ALX Backend Course** assignment and demonstrates modern backend best practices such as authentication, filtering, pagination, and more.

 ---

-## 🚀 Features Implemented So Far
+## 🚀 Features Implemented

 ### 1. Project Setup
 - Django 5 + Django REST Framework